Rogomi/Traxion-ProjectLego-TechDoc/android.md

 ### ARCHITECTURE USED

-Project Lego Android follows and uses the Model-View-ViewModel Architecture (MVVM).
+UMS Android follows and uses the Model-View-ViewModel Architecture (MVVM).
 It consists of a Composable file which is the UI layout definition for the screen, a NavController that is the UI controller that navigates and displays the data, and the ViewModel, a class that prepares the data for viewing in the Composables and reacts to user interactions.

 [here](https://drive.google.com/file/d/14qTQycPw3L7csnNIkNvsJa5OWXVVHZRq/view?usp=share_link)